gugray/ListenClosely/README.md

     8.3.
 Exact match between the written text and the read audio data 8.4.
 If needed, provide the expected markup, e.g., for the line breaks.
     The markup description see in: `ru-custom.txt.sample`
-9. Prepare the run properties file, based on run_configuration.sample.
+9. Prepare the run properties file, based on `run_configuration.sample`.
     Recommended: create the sub folder `_runs` and save the file in this folder as `[ABBR].run`
     Follow the configuration instructions in this file.
 9. In the command line, start the program execution with pass the path to just created run properties file, e.g.:
-    .\ListenClosely.exe "C:\Meine Dateien\ListenClosely\._runs\TST.run"
+    .\ListenClosely.exe "C:\Meine Dateien\ListenClosely\_runs\TST.run"
 10. The program will process following execution steps:
     10.1.
 Convert the given audio files into the FLAC, M4A and WEBM formats, as `[ABBR].flac`, `[ABBR].m4a` and `[ABBR].webm`
     10.2.
-Pass the FLAC file to the Google speech regognizing API 10.3.
+Pass the FLAC file to the Google speech API 10.3.
 Call the Python based lemmatizer for process the text.
         10.3.1.
-If the key `postLemmatizingStrategy` is not provided in the run file or is provided by set to "BREAK":
+If the key `postLemmatizingStrategy` is not provided in the run file or is set to "BREAK":
             - stop the work.
-The manual control and correction of lemmatization can be done on this point.
+            The manual control and correction of lemmatization can be done on this point; then, you can modify the value of `postLemmatizingStrategy` to "PROCESS" and restart
+            the program.
         10.3.2.
 If the key `postLemmatizingStrategy` is provided in the run file by set to "PROCESS", next steps will be done.
     10.4.
 Compose the file `[ABBR]-segs.json`